 - ...
-The perpetrator's violence often escalates when the woman is planning to leave or actually leaves, with an increased risk of assault, stalking and murder for both women and their children - ...
+The perpetrator's violence often escalates when the woman/partner is planning to leave or has left the relationship, with an increased risk of assault, stalking and murder for both women and their children. - ...
 Many family violence homicides occur during the separation period.